rohangawade-2604/My-Portfolio/README.md

 # I face much more bugs regarding my grid and flex property but its all clear with it
 # this is mainly done with the song part of my spotify part which is mainly usefull for my part today
 # but the things is not done with the contact page but , about page is already is been showned in it
+# but the thing is not done with the contact page but , about page is already is been showned in it
+# but the things is not done with the contact page but , about page is already is been shownedn in it
+# but the thing is not done with the contact page but , about page is already is been showned in it